WLII-DT: Univision Puerto Rico (2002–2021)

-On February 25, 2020, investment firms ForgeLight (launched by founder & CEO & ex-Viacom CFO Wade Davis) and Searchlight Capital agreed to acquire the 64% controlling stake of Univision Communications which owned WLII-DT, while minority owner Televisa continued to hold its 36% stake with the company.
+On February 25, 2020, investment firms ForgeLight (launched by founder, CEO, and ex-Viacom CFO Wade Davis) and Searchlight Capital agreed to acquire the 64% controlling stake of Univision Communications which owned WLII-DT, while minority owner Televisa continued to hold its 36% stake with the company.
 However, both Searchlight and ForgeLight had a stake in Hemisphere Media Group, which owns WAPA-TV in San Juan.
 Univision was required to divest WLII and its satellite stations in order to comply with ownership limits.

 Liberman purchase and the return of TeleOnce (2021–present)

 On August 27, 2020, Univision announced that WLII and its satellite stations would be acquired by Liberman Media Group, a company owned by Estrella Media founder Lenard Liberman, for $1 million each.
 The sale was completed on December 10, 2020.
-Univision retained WSTE-DT, WKAQ-AM and WKAQ-FM.
+Univision retained WSTE-DT, WKAQ-AM, and WKAQ-FM.
 It was also reported that WLII would bring back the TeleOnce branding, which the station used for 15 years from 1986 to 2002.
-On January 19, 2021, Liberman Media Group named Winter Horton as the new General Manager for the station.
+On January 19, 2021, Liberman Media Group named Winter Horton as the new general manager for the station.